 What we did at 400contacts was to break the goal of finding a job into eight subgoals – each sub goal helps the user get closer to realizing their stretch goal – finding a job.
-So, we already made some SMART goals in the app that helps you along the way.

 For instance, here are two goals we suggest: